Workplace injuries can happen to anyone, but young and new workers are at a higher risk of injury.1

 According to WorkSafeBC, workplace injury rates remained between 2.2 and 2.3 per 100 workers between 2014 and 2018.
 The rate of serious injury was consistently 0.3 per 100 workers during this period.5

 Young and new workers may be at greater risk for injury due to: inexperience, lack of training or orientation, lack of understanding or preparation of the workplace, or exposure to more dangerous jobs.1 Young males are at a higher risk of workplace injury than young female workers (15 to 24-years-old).3

-Sprains and strains accounted for 53% to 55% of claims, with slightly over one-quarter of these requiring long recovery periods.4
+Sprains and strains accounted for approximately 55% of claims, with slightly over one-quarter of these requiring long recovery periods.4

 The Community Against Preventable Injuries (Preventable)